logfellow/logstash-logback-encoder/README.md

 can even be used within a `PatternLayout` to format stacktraces in any non-JSON logs you may have.

-## Prefix/Suffix
+## Prefix/Suffix/Separator

-You can specify a prefix (written before the JSON object) and/or suffix (written after the JSON object), which may be required for the log pipeline you are using, such as:
+You can specify a prefix (written before the JSON object), suffix (written after the JSON object), and/or line separator (written after suffix), which may be required for the log pipeline you are using, such as:

 * If you are using the Common Event Expression (CEE) format for syslog, you need to add the `@cee:` prefix.